Johk3/Janim/README.md

 ## TODO
-1. Change the variable in the first part from x to t and replace dx with dt.

-2. Highlight the lower triangle instead of the higher one.

 3. Write the units in normal font.

 4. Use curved brackets instead of angular ones. \left (...  \right ).
 See, e.g., http://www.malinc.se/math/latex/basiccodeen.php for reference.